Manuel Iori: Early career

 Iori started his professional career at Varese of Serie C1.
-He then played for Serie D side Borgosesia before played 5 seasons in Serie C2.
+He then played for the Serie D side Borgosesia before playing five seasons in Serie C2.

 Cittadella

-In summer 2006 he joined Cittadella of Serie C1, where he won promotion playoffs in 2008.
-He played 41 out of 42 league matches in his first Serie B season, helped the newcomer finished just above the relegation line.
+In the summer of 2006, he joined Cittadella of Serie C1, where he won promotion playoffs in 2008.
+He played 41 out of 42 league matches in his first Serie B season and helped the newcomer finish just above the relegation line.

 Chievo

 In August 2009, he was signed by Chievo in a co-ownership bid.
 Antimo Iunco was sent to the club on loan later as part of the deal.
-After the injury of Luca Rigoni, he played as the starting central midfielder until the recovery of Rigoni.
-He also played at 2009–10 Coppa Italia against Frosinone, substituted Rigoni at the 54 minute, on 25 November 2009 and the match against ACF Fiorentina as starter, which both team rested numbers of regular starter.
-The match ended in a 2–3 loss.
+After Luca Rigoni was injured, he played as the starting central midfielder until Rigoni recovered.
+He also played in the 2009–10 Coppa Italia against Frosinone, coming on as a substitute for Rigoni in the 54th minute on 25 November 2009, and in the match against ACF Fiorentina as a starter.
+The game ended in a 2–3 loss.

 In June 2010 Chievo bought him outright, co-currently Iunco who went on loan to Cittadella in 2009–10 season, was signed by Cittadella in co-ownership deal, for €500,000.

-On 17 August 2010, he was loaned to Serie B side Livorno on loan with option to purchase.
+On 17 August 2010, he was loaned to Serie B side Livorno on loan with an option to purchase.

 Coaching career

 On 20 July 2021, Iori was officially unveiled as the new coach in charge of the Primavera under-19 youth team at Cittadella, his last team as a player.

+On 19 June 2024, Iori was unveiled as the new head coach of Serie C club Casertana.
+He was dismissed on 9 January 2025, only to be appointed back in charge of the team two months later, on 13 March.

+After completing the season with Casertana, Iori returned to Cittadella, this time as head coach, following the club's relegation to Serie C.